-1. A group of countries that levy lower (or zero) tariffs against imports from members than outsiders.
+1. A group of countries that levy lower (or zero) tariffs against imports from members than from outsiders.
 Includes FTAs, customs unions, and common markets.
-Encouragement to use this term instead of the more misleading FTA has come from Jagdish Bhagwati, as in Bhagwati and Panagariya (1996).
+Encouragement to use this term instead of the misleading "FTA" has come from Jagdish Bhagwati, as in Bhagwati and Panagariya (1996).

 2. Frankel (1997) uses PTA for an arrangement where internal tariffs are reduced but not zero, reserving FTA for a trading bloc with zero internal tariffs.

 |Preliminary||With reference to a tariff or other trade barrier applied as a result of administered protection, this refers to a barrier imposed part way through the administrative process, as opposed to the definitive barrier that is imposed when the administrative process is complete.|

 1. The excess of one price over another.

 |Present value||The value today of a stream of payments and/or receipts over time in the future and/or the past, converted to the present using an interest rate.
 If Xt is the amount in period t and r the interest rate, then present value at time t=0 is V = Σt (Xt)/(1+r)t.
 If the interest rate varies with time, it's somewhat harder.|

 |Presidential trade authority||Informal name for trade promotion authority or fast track.|

 |Preston Curve||The relationship between a country's life expectancy and its real per capita income.
 Named after Preston (1975).|